Optimistic Policy Optimization is Provably Efficient in Non-stationary MDPs: Conclusion

 \section{Conclusion}

-In this work, we have proposed a probably efficient policy optimization algorithm, dubbed as PROPO, for non-stationary linear kernel MDPs.
+In this work, we propose a provably efficient policy optimization algorithm, dubbed as PROPO, for non-stationary linear kernel MDPs.
 Such an algorithm incorporates a bonus function to incentivize exploration, and more importantly, adopts sliding-window-based regression in policy evaluation and periodic restart in policy update to handle the challenge of non-stationarity.
 Moreover, as a byproduct, we establish an optimistic value iteration algorithm, SW-LSVI-UCB, by combining UCB and sliding-window.
 We prove that PROPO and SW-LSVI-UCB both achieve sample efficiency by having sublinear dynamic regret.
 We also establish a dynamic regret lower bound which shows that PROPO and SW-LSVI-UCB are near-optimal.
-To our best knowledge, we propose the first provably efficient policy optimization method that successfully handles non-stationarity.
+To the best of our knowledge, we propose the first provably efficient policy optimization method that successfully handles non-stationarity.
+For future work, we believe that extending our approach to develop a best of both worlds algorithm capable of handling both non-stationarity and adversarial rewards would be a valuable direction.